vinuesa/Evolutionary_Genomics1-LEG-UM5/README.md

 of opportunistic nosocomial pathogens from environmental bacteria.

 ### On teaching materials
 They are distributed from this [GitHub repository](https://github.com/vinuesa/Evolutionary_Genomics1-LEG-UM5) and include the slides, exercises and data that will be used in the course.
-These materials were compiled them from those I've developed over the years to teach diverse courses at the
+These materials were compiled from those I've developed over the years to teach diverse courses at the
  [Universidad Nacional Aut&oacute;noma de M&eacute;xico - UNAM](https://www.unam.mx/).
 The current version of the materials is written in Spanish.
 Future versions will be progressively translated to English.

 ### Licencia y t&eacute;rminos de uso